 Pittsburgh, the Steel City, is not only known for its industrial heritage, but also for its rich history and culture.
 The city is home to some of the most fascinating and unique historic homes.
 These homes hold a wealth of stories, architectural marvels, and glimpses into the lives of prominent and influential figures of the past.
 All around Pittsburgh, you can see the evolution of this great American city in the architecture of it’s residences.
-From the quiet row homes in Deutschtown to the stately mansions in Schenley Farms and the tree-lined avenues in Beechview, Pittsburgh reveals it’s history one street at a time.
+From the quiet row homes in Deutschtown to the stately mansions in The Schenley Farms Historic District and the tree-lined avenues in Beechview, Pittsburgh reveals it’s history one street at a time.
 The list below are some of the more well-known and historic houses to visit in Pittsburgh, and are open to the public.

 Historic Houses In Pittsburgh You Should Visit

 The Frick Museum – Clayton

 Henry Clay Frick, one of Pittsburgh’s wealthiest citizens, made his fortune in the steel industry alongside his business partner, Andrew Carnegie.
 His estate, known as Clayton, is now open for public tours, offering insight into the history of the Frick family and the opulent lifestyle they enjoyed in the early 1900s.

 The Clayton mansion is preserved in the same style as when the Fricks lived there, and the tour guides do an excellent job of illustrating what life was like for the family.
 They also provide background information on the estate’s history and Pittsburgh’s steel industry, where Henry Clay Frick made his fortune.